-We couldn’t be prouder, and feel that is it a great time to share with you what this exceptional initiative is achieving!
-We also want to say a HUGE thank you to our partner charity The Happy Africa Foundation, and each and every volunteer who has donated their time and money to get this program off the ground - we couldn't have done it without you!
+We couldn’t be prouder, and feel that it is a great time to share with you what this exceptional initiative is achieving!
+We also want to say a HUGE thank you to our partner charity The African Impact Foundation, and each and every volunteer who has donated their time and money to get this program off the ground – we couldn’t have done it without you!

 What is the 'Build-It' Project?

 In Zambia, most people survive on only one US dollar a day and suffer from extremely poor infrastructure.
 We have seen the debilitating impact this has had on communities first-hand, having worked in the town of Livingstone for the past 10 years.

 We made it our mission to find sustainable solutions to this problem, and in March 2016, launched a new volunteer program to provide safe and sound structures built with ecological, affordable, and self-sustaining materials.
 We called this program ‘Build-It’.